Applying for a Grant? Follow These Steps

 Step 3 — Submit an Application

 If an inquiry aligns with the Foundation’s funding priorities, you’ll be encouraged to submit a full proposal.
 For its next round of granting, the Foundation will begin taking applications Nov.
-1, 2016 and the deadline for submissions is Dec.
-23, 2016.
-Please note: This schedule for 2017 grants starts and ends earlier than in past years.
+1, 2017 and the deadline for submissions is Dec.
+22, 2017.
 Applications and materials must be submitted electronically to firstname.lastname@example.org.

 The Foundation asks that you submit a Minnesota Common Grant Application and a Self-Certification Checklist.
 Copies of both documents can be downloaded from here.